saeedalam/Rust-Universe/Chapter-5-Control-Flow-in-Rust.md

 }
 ```

+Loop labels are especially useful when you have nested loops and need to control which loop is affected by `break` or `continue`.

 ## Using Match Expressions for Error Handling

 One common use of `match` is to handle possible error conditions with `Option` and `Result` types: